 Single coils tend to be found on Fender guitars – they produce a relatively low output that’s dynamic with a bright top-end and great clarity.
 They also pick up mains hum, which is where the humbucker comes in – it literally bucks hum!
 These are usually found in Gibson electric guitars, and produce a higher output than single coils, with more low-end and a fatter overall tone, which is what makes them so beloved for rock music.

-Since Eddie Van Halen crammed a humbucker into his Stratocaster-style body in the late-’70s, you’ll find humbuckers in some modern Strat-style guitars, too – they’re commonly known as SuperStrats and they’re ready to rock.
+Since the late, great Eddie Van Halen crammed a humbucker into his Stratocaster-style body in the late-’70s, you’ll find humbuckers in some modern Strat-style guitars, too – they’re commonly known as SuperStrats and they’re ready to rock.

 So, if you’re a fan of a particular body shape but seeking a different sound, it pays to keep an eye out for that model with a different pickup configuration, or the ability to coil-split – where a humbucker is split to produce a single-coil sound.